wvirany/blog/content/posts/gp_intro/index.md

 ### Varying the hyperparameters

 The performance of the GP can depend drastically on the setting of the hyperparameters.
-In this case, our hyperparameters are the amplitude and noise of the squared exponential function.
+In this case, our hyperparameters are the amplitude and noise of the squared exponential function, as well as the noise variance $\sigma^2$.

 For simple problems like ours, we can often choose appropriate hyperparameter settings by inspecting a few reasonable options.
 There are also common methods for choosing reasonable values.[^fn10] However, for more sophisticated problems, particularly those in high-dimensional spaces, we might like to employ more robust methods for finding reasonable values for the hyperparameters.